Lokacitron123/express-server/README.md

 ## Goal Of Project

-The goal of this project has been to create a CRUD REST API with queried requests using Mongoose and to become more confident in the Express framework and ecosystem.
+The goal of this project has been to create a CRUD REST API using Mongoose and to become more confident in the Express framework and ecosystem.

 ## Tools Used